PasinduPramudithaJ/PasinduPramudithaJ/README.md

 ---

 ### 🌟 Featured Projects
-- 🚀 **Bankapp** - A modern banking application with secure transactions.
+- 🚀 **PlantVillage** - A machine learning project that successfully identify the plant diseases and suggest the priscriptions.
 - 🎬 **Netflixapp** - A clone of Netflix built with React and MySQL.
 - 📲 **Portfolio Website** - A sleek, responsive portfolio to showcase my work.
 - 🎫 **TheEvent-Official online ticketing**
 An intuitive online ticketing platform for users to purchase and manage event tickets, featuring seat selection, payment processing, and ticket delivery.
-- React- Node.js- MongoDB- Stripe API- JWT- SpringBoot- User authentication and account management- Event browsing and search functionality- Online payment- Secure payment gateway integration with Stripe- Ticket generation and email confirmation- password resets
+React- Node.js- MongoDB- Stripe API- JWT- SpringBoot- User authentication and account management- Event browsing and search functionality- Online payment- Secure payment gateway integration with Stripe- Ticket generation and email confirmation- password resets
 ---

 ### 📫 Connect with Me